-1.5 Consistency with other Plans, Permits, Authorizations, and Approvals ordinances."
+1.5 Consistency with other Plans, Permits, Authorizations, and Approvals

+The AIARMA obligates the Secretary of the Interior to "conduct all land management activities on Indian agricultural land in accordance with goals and objectives set forth in the approved agricultural resource management plan, in an integrated resource management plan, and in accordance with all tribal laws and ordinances."
 (25 USC § 3712(a)).
 Therefore, the development, adoption, and implementation of the IRMP is in accordance with AIARMA and its implementing regulations (25 CFR Section 166.311, NNC Title 3) that require cooperation between the BIA and/or tribal governments to manage Indian agricultural and rangelands.